It’s Friday morning. I’m not at work today as I’m still in lockdown… and ‘between jobs’.

 The last time I visited a video shop was back in ‘07 (a simpler time, before the monster that is COVID-19 consumed our lives).
 That shop was a Blockbuster store situated just down the road from my house.

 To think that was 13 years ago now.
 Such a long time since I experienced that video shop buzz.

 *Looks off to the distance wistfully*

-Today, as I mope about the house feeling ill (and no doubt watching Netflix), I’ll spare a thought for the once mighty video shop.
+Today, as I mope about the house (no doubt watching a crap movie on Netflix, possibly starring Cynthia Rothrock), I’ll spare a thought for the once mighty video shop.
 How much joy it brought me, how much popcorn it provided me with, and how much I miss it.

 Those who didn’t live through the video rental age will never know the dizzying heights of finding a must-see title sat on the shelf during a busy Saturday.
 They’ll also never know the crashing lows of popping in for a browse and being made aware you needed to pay your late fees.